oliora/oliora.github.io/_posts/2023-08-07-Optimizing-auto-vectorized-code.md

 ![Diagram of how devectorization done for character counters (part 1)](/img/2023-08-06/prefold-counters.png){:width="599px"}

-In our code we first add the high 16-byte half of the register to the lower one with using `vextracti128` and `vpaddb` and then do the 8 byte shift shown on the above picture.
+In our code we first add the high 16-byte half of the counters register to the lower one with using `vextracti128` and `vpaddb` and then do the 8 byte shift shown on the above picture.

 Now the program has all the per character counters accumulated in the lowest 8 bytes of the register and it can do a so called horizontal operation: sum up all this 8 counters together.
 There is no instruction to do exactly this so the program uses `vpsadbv` described above: